News dads, gather round, there’s something you should know.

 While you might want to be supportive if you think she’s struggling with breastfeeding, offering an alternative isn’t necessarily the best way to go.
 There are plenty of options other than formula feeding and it’s a great idea to explore all of them and see which she feels most comfortable with.

 Remember, breastfeeding doesn’t come easy for all women and suggesting formula can be seen as a not so subtle criticism of her choice to try to continue with breastfeeding.

 What you can say instead: I’ll get the shower going (for sore breasts), call the lactation consultant (for painful breasts), take the baby so you can catch up on some sleep (if she’s been up all night).
 Check out BellyBelly’s article about how crucial a partner’s support is to breastfeeding success, here.

-What Not Say #8: “We Never Have Sex Anymore!”
+Not Saying To New Mothers #8: “We Never Have Sex Anymore!”

 Sex is often the one area of a relationship that takes the biggest hit when a baby arrives.
 It can often become a battle ground when one partner is keen to resume intimacy while the other isn’t.

 Your partner has any number of reasons why sex isn’t high on her agenda: including sore body after birth, hormones, being touched out, extreme exhaustion forcing her to prioritise sleep, and sometimes fear of how her body has changed and what you might think of it.

 You can respect this interruption to sexual intimacy by understanding it’s not something you can or should change because of your needs.